There are many reasons why men freeze their sperm. Most common are:

 - Medical conditions which can affect the quality of your sperm

-Freezing sperm is a simple process.
-Before you freeze your sperm you will undergo screening to make sure you’re free of any infectious diseases.
+Before you freeze your sperm you will undergo screening to make sure you are free of any infectious diseases.
 You will also be offered the opportunity to discuss the implications of sperm freezing with one of our experienced counsellors.

 You will need to give written consent for your sperm to be used.
 The consent form allows you to specify what happens to your sperm in the event that something happens to you and how long you want your sperm sample to be preserved for.
 You can withdraw your consent for the use of your sperm at any time.